 In order to intelligently measure the risk of a SIM swap attack, you have to determine the likelihood of exploitation as well as the potential impact.
-In the event a threat actor were to target you, what is the likelihood the attack would be successful?
+In the event that a threat actor targets you, what is the likelihood the attack would be successful?
 To start, you need to identify what security controls are in place to stop a threat actor in their tracks, such as a PIN or passphrase on your account with your cell phone provider.

 - Significant financial loss

 - Cryptocurrency theft

 - Damage to reputation